Can Celiacs Eat Feta Cheese? (Answered!)

 Therefore, if you are lactose intolerant, then feta cheese is not for you.

-In fact, as it is an unripened cheese, it has a higher lactose content than most other cheeses.
+As it is an unripened cheese, it has a higher lactose content than most other cheeses.

 Feta is also very high in salt, with a sodium level of up to 312g in just a single one-ounce serving.